We didn't set out to build a startup.

 Chief Code Wrangler

-Responsible for the database, the late-night bug fixes, and making sure the "Delete" button doesn't actually delete everything immediately.
+Swapped corporate project management for late-night PHP bug fixes.
+Responsible for the database and making sure the "Delete" button doesn't actually delete everything immediately.

 Claire

-The "Squirrel" in the woods.
-She tests the features in the real world and politely tells Dad when his "brilliant interface" is actually really annoying.
+The resident "Squirrel" in the woods and lead writer for the Plan-Ed blog.
+She tests features in the real world and politely tells Dad when his interface is actually really annoying.

 Ash